Available for new clients

 Open Google and search for the keyword you want to target.
 Look at what is already ranking:

 That is the format Google has determined satisfies this intent.
-You can differentiate within that format, but you cannot ignore the format entirely.
-A 500-word thought leadership piece will not rank for a query where everything on page one is a comprehensive 2,000-word guide.
+You cannot ignore the format entirely.

 Structure is a ranking factor people underestimate